Hand printed with archival pigmented inks.

-As a teenager I studied painting with Polish artist Leo Cizes and later, at New York’s Art Students League.
+John Gnagy taught me to draw when I was 8.
+I followed his TV show, Learn to Draw studiously for years, and I treasured the pastels, pencils and crayons in his drawing kit that my parents bought for me.
+A few years later, at a bungalow colony in the Catskills, I studied painting with Polish artist Leo Cizes and later, at New York’s Art Students League.
 In the 1960s, I became interested in photography, but even before I bought my first camera, I built a darkroom.
-My art has always been about crafting pictures rather than taking pictures.
+My art has always beenmore about crafting pictures than about taking pictures.

-In 1968 I, my wife Betty and I, founded Exposure Gallery on New York’s lower East side.
-During the1960’s, I exhibited my work there and at other East Coast galleries.
-A.D.
-Coleman, photography critic of the New York Times at that time described me as a technical master.
-My photographs from that period were one of a kind images individually crafted using bleaches, dyes, and toners.
-You can find examples of this work from the 1960s here.
+In 1968, my wife Betty and I founded Exposure Gallery on New York’s lower East side.
+During the 1960’s, I exhibited my work there and at other East Coast galleries.
+You can find examples of my work from the 1960s here.

-In 1970 I moved from Manhattan to Berkeley California.
-Impressed by the amazing flora of Northern California I began crafting Oshibana, pictures made with pressed flowers.
-In the 1970’s, my Wilderness Cards were sold at scores of galleries throughout coastal California.
+In 1970 we moved from Manhattan to Berkeley California where I was dazzled by the amazing flora of Northern California.
+Rather than go back to job as a high school teacher, we began crafting Oshibana, pictures made with pressed flowers.
+My aunt Hilda learned how to do this in an adult art program.
+She taught Betty the techniques, and Betty taught me.
+In the 1970’s, our Wilderness Cards were sold at the UC Berkeley Art Museum as well as scores of galleries throughout coastal California.

 scroll down for images